I want a tabard! Now what?

 Where is the pattern?

 In the past, there have been multiple patterns floating around the group.
 However, we’re pleased to say the very talented Melonie Fitch created an official, formal pattern for the group to use.
-The masters of this pattern currently live at Miren Folley’s home.
-When you are ready for your pattern, you need to determine your measurements (see below) and then schedule a time to meet her and copy the pieces for the particular size you need.
+The masters of this pattern currently live at the Captain’s home.
+When you are ready for your pattern, you need to determine your measurements (see below) and then schedule a time with the captain to copy the pieces for the particular size you need.
+You don’t need to bring anything for it.
+Paper is provided.

 What size am I?